camvote/bob/README.md

 We hope this software might be useful to you, but as the GPL says, this code doesn't come with any warranties.

-This software is primarily being maintained for use within the CUSU online voting system - https://www.cusu.cam.ac.uk/elections/system/ .
+This software is primarily being maintained for use within the Cambridge Online Voting Consortium's Student Election System: https://camvote.org

 Over 333,333 votes have been cast without challenge in over 2,709 ballots created by 211 organisations around Cambridge University, using BOB, as of January 2021.
-The archive of these can be seen on the CUSU voting server for those with a University login.
+The archive of these were previously available on a CUSU website, but these have since been deleted.

+Current usage is - again - available at https://camvote.org .

 ## Warnings about unavoidable BOB voting process risks